resist-js/resist/docs/en-US/STRUCTURE.md

 - [.nvmrc](https://github.com/resist-js/resist/blob/master/.nvmrc)
   [What is this?](https://github.com/nvm-sh/nvm)

-> The purpose of this file is to infer that a specific `node` version must be used for this mono-repo and all it's sub-packages.
+> The purpose of this file is to infer that a specific `node` version must be used for this mono-repo and all its sub-packages.

 - [.prettierignore](https://github.com/resist-js/resist/blob/master/.prettierignore)
   [What is this?](https://prettier.io/docs/en/ignore.html)